 The course is split into 3 key phases.
 During phase 1 (September - December), you will be based with your host school and for all trainees, this will be The Oldham Academy North.
 During the first few weeks, we will familiarise you with the key elements of school life.
-You will be guided by your RS subject mentor, as you begin initial observations of skilled practitioners.
+You will be guided by your English subject mentor, as you begin initial observations of skilled practitioners.
 As the term progresses, you will begin teaching episodes within lessons, which will see you develop to a teaching timetable by October half term.
 You will always have a qualified teacher present so that you can benefit from high quality developmental feedback.
 During this term, you will also begin your subject specific study days at Liverpool Hope and your assignment tutorials with a subject specialist.
 In school, you will benefit from weekly Professional Studies sessions, delivered by the School Direct Lead.

 During phase 2 (January - April), you will move to your contrasting school placement.
 Again, you will begin with observations, but this will quickly lead to a teaching timetable by week 3.
 During your second placement, you will continue to receive all the support and training opportunities that were available from the host school.
 The School Direct Lead will visit you at least once per week in the placement, to ensure that you continue to make good progress towards qualifying.
-During this phase, you will submit your first assignment.

 You will leave us confident in your skills and abilities, and ready to take up the challenge of your first teaching post and NQT induction year.